 By the second UK census in 1811 the government wanted to know the reasons for the uninhabited households of the parish.
 The reason for this was to ascertain the prosperity of the parish.

-By 1831 details with regard to a person’s employment was recorded.
+By 1831 details concerning a person’s employment were recorded.
 And this could help the government learn economic information about the UK.

 The 1841 census gave us more information!

 It was not until 1841 where the focus was shifted to the individual and their family rather than the parish as a whole.
 The 1841 census has been regarded as the earliest UK gathered document that genealogists use to research their ancestry.